-India has four players at the 2026 FIDE Candidates Tournament — one in the Open section, three in the Women’s.
-No other country comes close to that Women’s field representation.
+India has three players at the 2026 FIDE Candidates Tournament — one in the Open section, two in the Women’s.
 Praggnanandhaa R carries India’s challenge in the Open against seven opponents including Caruana and Nakamura.
-In the Women’s section, Koneru Humpy, Vaishali Rameshbabu, and Divya Deshmukh are guaranteed to play each other six times across 14 rounds.
+In the Women’s section, Vaishali Rameshbabu and Divya Deshmukh represent India after Koneru Humpy’s withdrawal on March 24.
+Anna Muzychuk (Ukraine) takes Humpy’s slot in the pairings.

 The tournament runs March 29 through April 15 at the Cap St Georges Hotel in Pegeia, Cyprus.
 All rounds start at 15:30 CET (21:00 IST).